 In 2012, the legislature recognized the irrelevance of dog breed in assessing the risk posed by dogs by passing a comprehensive law that strengthened the state’s dangerous dog law while prohibiting municipalities from discriminating against dogs based on breed — because no such legislation has ever proven effective at reducing dog bites.
 It is time for the same standard to be applied to the insurance industry.

-MSPCA believes that the focus any entity– including insurance companies – should be on the prevention of all bites regardless of the breed of dog.
+The MSPCA believes that the focus of any entity — including insurance companies — should be on the prevention of all bites regardless of the breed of dog.

 The experts also agree that the best predictor of a dog’s behavior comes from an evaluation of individual adult dogs — not selection based on breed.

 These bills would prevent homeowners insurance companies in Massachusetts from discriminating (cancelling, refusing to renew or charging a higher premium based solely on the breed of dog owned).

 We feel that the focus of insurance companies that attempt to enact breed-specific policies should be on the prevention of all bites regardless of the type of breed.
 Education of both owners and the public about dog behavior will reduce bites.
 Stronger animal control laws and enforcement of these laws will also prevent bites from all breeds of dogs and achieve the goal of reducing claims paid out by insurers.